dynamsoft-docs/barcode-reader-docs/parameters/reference/expected-barcodes-count.md

 ## Setting Methods
-`ExpectedBarcodesCount` is supported to be set through JSON template or `RuntimeSetting`.
+`ExpectedBarcodesCount` is supported to be set through `RuntimeSetting` or JSON template.

 ### As `PublicRuntimeSettings` Member
 `ExpectedBarcodesCount` can be set dynamicaly during runtime as a member of `PublicRuntimeSettings` struct.